ITMO-PTDC-Team/Benchmark-v700/cpp/plotting/README.md

 python3 -m pytest run_tests.py -v
 ```

-NOTE: For the final test, you must have `aksenov_splaylist_64.debra` built and located in `microbench/bin` directory
+NOTE: For the final test, you must have `aksenov_splaylist_64.debra` built and located in `microbench/bin` directory.

+By default, tests will clean their temporary output directories (with the exception of logs), but you can change that by setting `CLEAN_OUTPUT_DIRECTORY` environmental variable during launch to `False`.